DaviesOwonibi/UpdatedSportSites/README.md

-# UpdatedSportSites
+# Updated Sport Sites
-I was taking a look at the Nike website where I noticed how clogged up it was, at the very bare bones it is an Online store, but I believe shopping online can be made to be an enjoyable experience where the look of the site can make you excited.
-Hence I revamped the Homepage for both Nike and Adidas
+While browsing the Nike website, I noticed how cluttered it felt.
+At its core, it is an online store, but I strongly believe that shopping online can be transformed into an enjoyable experience with an exciting site design.
+As a result, I decided to revamp the homepage for both Nike and Adidas.

+About the Project:
+The main goal of this project was to create a more user-friendly and visually appealing homepage for two popular brands, Nike and Adidas.
+I aimed to declutter the interface and make the online shopping experience more engaging and enjoyable for users.